-Central to the JAGUAR/JAGXTREME terminal's open architecture is the implementation of a Shared Data Database.
+Central to the JAGXTREME terminal's open architecture is the implementation of a Shared Data Database.
 This central table of variables tracks virtually every data value used within the terminal.
-Variables containing values corresponding to weight information, setup and calibration parameters, user input literals, prompts and responses, printer templates and setpoint information are all stored in this central table.
+Variables containing values corresponding to weight information, setup and calibration parameters, user input literals, prompts and responses, printer templates and setpoint information are all stored in this table.
 The status of physical and logical discrete inputs and outputs as well as the "mappings" of serial and discrete I/O connections are also stored.
 The terminal accesses and uses this database as a central depository for information used in all functions related to:

-- Weighing and process control.
+- Weighing and process control

-- Communication with external printers.
+- Communication with external printers, bar code readers, and other devices

-- Personal computer hosts.
+- Personal computer hosts

-- PLCs.
+- PLCs

-- Applications written in the JagBASIC programming language.
+- Applications written in the JagBASIC programming language